USD$ 4,995USD$ 7,285

 Day 16: HA LONG BAY (B/L/D)

 We can awake early to participate in Tai Chi on the top deck or simply relax and enjoy the sunrise over the bay’s towering islands.
 After enjoying a morning cup of coffee or tea, we set out to explore nearby islands by rowboat.
-On return to the junk we enjoy breakfast before taking advantage of the sundeck where we can continue to admire the amazing rock formations of Ha Long Bay as we navigate back to Ha Long City.
+On return to the junk boat we enjoy breakfast before taking advantage of the sundeck where we can continue to admire the amazing rock formations of Ha Long Bay as we navigate back to Ha Long City.
 Brunch will be provided on board the boat before returning to Ha Long dock.
 Our driver will meet us at the dock where we commence our journey back to Hanoi.

 Day 17: HA NOI – DEPARTURE (B/L)